laszlocph/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

+{% post name="Hosting static sites on kubernetes" image="agyuvalverebre.jpg" link="/blog/hosting-static-sites-on-kubernetes" date="2023-04-08" %}
+There is a meme here somewhere.
+But as kubernetes is becoming *the* deployment platform, there are legitimate cases to deploy your static site on it.
+We show you how to.
+{% /post %}

 {% post name="Git: the ironclad system" image="git-ironclad.png" link="/blog/git-the-ironclad-system" date="2023-04-06" %}
 Git is the most feared tool amongst the tools we use everyday.
 Over the years I developed an ironclad approach to git, to not get into trouble, and if I did, how to get out of it.
 {% /post %}